thorchain/THORChain-v1/x/eth-bifrost/IMPLEMENTATION_SPEC.md

 # Future additions
 Once this initial MVP is complete, there are some additions that can be made to improve the system.

-In the short term, improvements like running our own ethereum full nodes, and distributing our architecture such that relayers, signers, ethereum full nodes, thorchain full nodes and thorchain validator nodes to not need to run on the same virtual machine will be important reliability/performance and security improvements to make.
+In the short term, improvements like running ethereum full nodes, and distributing our architecture such that relayers, signers, ethereum full nodes, thorchain full nodes and thorchain validator nodes to not need to run on the same virtual machine will be important reliability/performance and security improvements to make.

 In the medium term, improvements to deal with potential malicious validator behaviour and unhappy paths in the system, like exploring fraud proofs for some scenarios and considering governance solutions should be explored.